NFL

 The Buffalo Bills traded down twice and out of the first round entirely, yet the team still landed a first-round talent in T.J.
 Parker.

-Buffalo is reshaping its defense under new offensive coordinator Jim Leonard.
+Buffalo is reshaping its defense under new defensive coordinator Jim Leonard.
 The Bills needed pieces to fit the scheme.
 Parker brings first-round talent, adds to a premium position and addresses a significant need for the Bills.

 Something was in the water at Clemson this past season, because most within the program failed to live up to expectations.
 Parker was chief among them.